-Since the launch of the SCT and SDD Schemes, the EPC has generally published updated versions of the rulebooks and associated implementation guidelines once annually in November.
+Since the launch of the and Schemes, the has generally published updated versions of the rulebooks and associated implementation guidelines once annually in November.
 These updated versions normally take effect in the third week of November of the following year.
 In accordance with industry best practice, all stakeholders and their suppliers therefore have sufficient lead time to address rulebook updates prior to such changes taking effect.

 In November 2012, the published:

 - The Rulebook version 7.0.

-As a main change, the updated rulebook versions no longer reference the concept of a ‘Pan-European Automated Clearing House (PE-ACH)’ nor the EPC document, entitled ‘PE-ACH/Clearing and Settlement Mechanism (CSM) Framework’.
-The EPC resolved to withdraw the document ‘PE-ACH/Clearing and Settlement Mechanism (CSM) Framework’, which was first published in January 2007, from publication, because it is no longer required at this stage in the SEPA process.
+As a main change, the updated rulebook versions no longer reference the concept of a ‘Pan-European Automated Clearing House (PE-ACH)’ nor the document, entitled ‘PE-ACH/Clearing and Settlement Mechanism (CSM) Framework’.
+The resolved to withdraw the document ‘PE-ACH/Clearing and Settlement Mechanism (CSM) Framework’, which was first published in January 2007, from publication, because it is no longer required at this stage in the process.

-The rulebook versions and associated implementation guidelines taking effect on 1 February 2014 are available on the EPC Website pages included in the ‘related links’ below.
+The rulebook versions and associated implementation guidelines taking effect on 1 February 2014 are available on the Website pages included in the ‘related links’ below.

 If you would like to comment on this article, please identify yourself with your first and last name.
 Your name will appear next to your comment.
 Email addresses will not be published.
-Please note that by accessing or contributing to the discussion you agree to abide by the EPC website Terms and Conditions.
+Please note that by accessing or contributing to the discussion you agree to abide by the EPC website conditions of use.